 - Motor vehicle crashes are the leading cause of death for U.S. teens.
 Mile for mile, teens are involved in 3 times as many fatal crashes as all other drivers.
-And 1 in 3 teens who text say they have done so while driving. - In 2017 across the United States, 3,166 people were killed in a distraction-related crash, with teens having the highest rate of distracted driving crashes causing a fatality.
-In 2016, an estimated 434,000 people were injured in crashes involving a distracted driver.
-(NHTSA) - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
+And 1 in 3 teens who text say they have done so while driving. - According to NHTSA, 3,142 people were killed in 2019 in distraction-related crashes nationwide, with teens having the highest rate of distracted driving crashes involving a fatality. - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
 Texting is riskier still, increasing collision risk by 23 times.